 Southeast of Zurich and east Davos, the Pischa ski area has 4 ungroomed pistes served by a single cablecar accessing a vertical descent of 683m.
 The Mäderbeiz Pischa ski area is best known for it's freeriding where there are four main freeride routes that are not avalanche controlled and not marked.

 The Pischa ski area is part of the Davos-Klosters ski region.
 Located in the eastern Swiss canton of Graubünden (aka Grisons), the Davos Klosters ski region consists of six ski areas in the Rhaetian Alps spread along the Landwasser valley.
 Lining both sides of the Landwasser valley the six ski areas include: Parsenn Gotschna, Jakobshorn, Madrisa, Rinerhorn, Schatzalp-Strela and Pischa.
 Overall, there are 110 pistes totaling 318km that are served by 55 lifts (27 drag lifts) with a maximum vertical descent of 2,030m.
 The Parsenn Gotschna ski area is the largest and most accessible from both Davos and Klosters, Jacobshorn is popular for its freestyle options, and Rinerhorn is known for its off-piste freeriding.
 The Davos Klosters ski region is infamous for all of the off-piste freeriding opportunties.
 Many hardcore snowboarders feel that the Davos Klosters region would be ideal to spend an entire snow season.

 Located east of Davos Dorf, the Pischa ski area is quickly accessible by a free ski bus.
 But, this ski area isn't probably for the families - all of the ski routes are ungroomed.
 It's considered by many as the largest freeriding area in Switzerland, and it is best to always carry full avalanche equipment.
 Even though the ski area clearly states they do not groom, there is occasionally a single groomed Cat tracks running down the general route of the pistes.
 When snowboarding at Pischa, watch out for the southernmost ski route which descends to Gasthaus zum Tschuggen, which is located pretty far south of the main base area with no bus return.
-The free ski bus leaves from the Pischa bus terminal in Davos Dorf located near the Parsenn valley station behind Hotel Parsenn.
+The free ski bus leaves from the Pischa bus terminal in Davos Dorf located south of the the Parsenn valley station behind Hotel Parsenn.
 The Pischa base area does not have any base lodging (Gasthaus Alpenrose is a short walk away, so the nearest main lodging options are available back in Davos Dorf.

 A better answer may be to stay in Klosters.
 Located further east, the smaller village of Klosters is much more of a typical quaint Swiss village that makes a great base for a longer snowboarding vacation.
 And, right from town you can access both Parsenn Gotschna (Klosters Platz) and Madrisa (Klosters Dorf) which are connected by a free ski bus.
 The challenge with Klosters is the lack of restaurants.
 There are two reasonably priced restaurants and several very high end restaurants.
 For the most part, unless you have your own kitchen, you'll probably want to eat at your hotel restaurant.

 To reach the snowboarding in Davos from Zurich, the best bet is by train.
 It's a 2.5 hour ride with a single transfer in Landquart.
 This is the same train line that also services St Moritz, which is 30 minutes further along the line.
 If you are coming from the airport and don't want to use the trains, you can always use the Davos Express transfer bus service.
 The Pischa bus terminal is not located at the Davos Dorf train station.
 It is a short walk to the southwest to the southwest corner of the Dorfseeli Park.
 It is located behind the Hotel Parsenn in their parking area.
 There are eight ski buses per day, and there is a large gap in the schedule mid-day.?

 To reach this area from Zurich by car, head southeast on Route A3 to Landquart, and then southeast on Route 28 into Davos.

-Overall, Pischa is the 69th most popular snowboard & freeride destination of all 80 snowboarding resorts in Switzerland.
+Overall, Pischa is the 33rd most popular snowboard & freeride destination of all 81 snowboarding resorts in Switzerland.
 Several of the better snowboarding resorts are nearby Pischa including Parsenn Gotschna, Jakobshorn, Madrisa, Rinerhorn and Schatzalp-Strela.